-Based on its evaluation, management concluded that internal control over financial reporting was effective as of December 31, 2013.
+Based on its evaluation, management concluded that internal control over financial reporting was effective as of December 31, 2014 based on the criteria in Internal Control-Integrated Framework (2013) issued by the COSO.

 This Form 10-K does not include an attestation report of the Company's registered public accounting firm regarding internal control over financial reporting.
 Management's report was not subject to attestation by the Company's registered public accounting firm pursuant to rules of the SEC that permit the Company to provide only management's report in this annual report.